IvanVlademir/TTH-and-Bootcamp-Projects/README.md

 *Organized like a SharePoint Document site.*

-Collection of the source code & files for the projects/assignments I worked on during TTH & Bootcamp (CS) trainings.
+Collection of the source code & files for the projects/assignments I worked on during my TTH & Bootcamp (CS) trainings.

 This repo is mainly for FullStack JavaScript trainings.